-Year 5 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Wider Curriculum Offer Local Study - comparing Harrogate to Lebanon (Geography and History) Habitats (Science Raiders and traders (History) Planetarium (Science) Bikeability (PE) Theatre Production (HLC - English) WW2 - trip to Eden Camp Enterprise (Maths) Climate Change (Geography) OJS Passports Moral - Develop an online quiz linked to e-safety Spiritual - discover what you will find in a pond Social - Create an online game Spiritual - Spend time in a planetarium.
-Cultural - try Lebanese Jood Social - develop teamwork through creating a group dance performance Moral - Take part in a debate linked to current affairs Cultural - trip to Eden Camp Social - Plan and hold a WW2 Tea Party for the local community Themed days and events Anti-Bullying Week Macmillan Coffee Morning.
+Year 5 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Wider Curriculum Offer Raiders and traders - trip to Jorvik (History) Habitats (Science) Planetarium (Science) Bikeability (PE) WW2 - trip to Eden Camp (History) / walk around Harrogate (Geography) WW2 Assemblies Science Week Climate Change (Geography) visitor?
+OJS Passports Moral - Develop an online quiz linked to e-safety Social - TTRS Battle of the Bands Spiritual - research a natural habitat Cultural -visit a historical site Spiritual - Spend time in a planetarium.
+Cultural -try food from another country Cultural - learn to ride a bike Spiritual - learn about another religion Moral - understand WW2 through a German child's eyes Moral - take part in a fundraising event Social - Plan and hold a WW2 Tea Party for the local community Moral - read a story about a neurodivergent character Themed days and events Anti-Bullying Week Macmillan Coffee Morning.
 Charity event, Macmillan.
 Community links Harvest - Harrogate Homeless The whole school donates to Harrogate Homeless, supporting our community and understanding privilege.
 National Poetry Day Black History Month 2023- KS to plan EDI event - opportunity for workshops in to school which celebrates black culture and promote EDI.
 Remembrance.
 Charity event - British Legions Brigadier visits the school, opportunity to challenge stereotypes.
 Anti-bullying Week Annual awareness is raised around different types of bullying, how to be an 'upstander' as well as the school's STOP acronym.
 Children in Need.
 Charity event - to change the lives of children and young people across the UK.
 Fire Safety.
 Annual awareness and challenging stereotypes (female firefighter).
 Christmas Jumper Day.
 Charity event, Save the Children.
 Chinese New Year.
 EDI event World Braille Day.
 EDI event NSPCC Number Day.
 Annual awareness of the different types of child abuse and how children can report abuse.
 Charity event - prevention of cruelty to children.
 Mental Health Awareness Week Safer Internet Day.
 Annual awareness of online safety Comic Relief / Sports Relief.
 Charity event - a just world, free from poverty.
 World Book Day Decorated egg competition.
 Annual community event.
 British Science Week.
 Annual event to raise awareness of science in the everyday world.
 Parents and carers invited into school to share expertise.
 French Week Bi-annual celebration of French culture.
 Y5 Bikeability.
 Summer Fair.
 Opportunity for Year 6 pupils to run their enterprise stall which the whole school will visit.
 Walk to School Day.
 OIS Sports day.
 Community event where Y5 support pupils at OIS.
-OJS Sports Afternoon English is how we explore and express ourselves though reading, writing and speaking Class Story The Malfestance It was a dark, dank, dreadful night And while millions were abed The Malfestance bestirred Itself And related its ugly head.
-The leaves dropped quietly in the night, In the sky Orion shone; The Malfestance bestirred Itself Then crawfed around Itil dawn.
-Taller than a chimony stack, More mussive than a church, It silthered to the city With a purpose and furch.
-Squelch, squelch, the scaly feet Flasped along the roads; More than a chart of the stack of the control of the city Mich a purpose and furch.
-Squelch, squelch, the scaly feet Flasped along the roads; Michael It girln, Since the recent fall of the beast, Alricraft made it girln, Its open mouth made an eerle sound Uglier than sin.
-Cosmic It's one glant leap for all boy-kind ANNE FRANK THE DIAN OF A YOUNG CELL THE DIAN OF A YOUNG CELL The demonstration of the second cells of th ORANGES IN NO MAN'S LAND Is to war-front attent on 10th to grow weather.
-HCENEMISTS LETTER
+OJS Sports Afternoon English English is how we explore and express ourselves though reading, writing and speaking DAZZLING Cook Collegiant supplies and the supplies are supplies and the supplies and the supplies and the supplies are supplies and the supplies and the supplies are supplies are supplies are supplies and the supplies are supplies are supplies are supplies are supplies are supplies are supplies and the supplies are supplin ORANGES IN NO MAN'S LAND In the very contents of Bern was given smaller, one of the prevention of the A Kind of Spark King & King Under de Aner.
+A Base Meand